GitHub issues integration

-Integration with these tools are based on the GitHub integration as they are using GitHub’s database to display the issues.
+Integration with these tools is based on the GitHub integration as they are using GitHub’s database to display the issues.
 You just need to set up the integration with GitHub as described above, push cards to GitHub and you’ll get the cards in these GitHub connected tools.

-Optionally status mappings can be fine tuned for the ones that are using GitHub labels for storing the additional statuses.
+Optionally status mappings can be fine-tuned for the ones that are using GitHub labels for storing the additional statuses.

 For easier setup you can use the provided default status mappings: